-Trademark cancellations are held not in federal courts, but before the Trademark Trial and Appeal Board (TTAB) of the USPTO.
-As a governmental agency, the TTAB has its own set of rules known as the Trademark Trial and Appeal Board Manual of Procedure, or TBMP for short, which governs both cancellations and oppositions.
+Trademark cancellations are typically held before the Trademark Trial and Appeal Board (TTAB) of the USPTO.
+As a governmental agency, the TTAB has its own set of rules known as the Trademark Trial and Appeal Board Manual of Procedure, or TBMP for short.
+TBMP rules govern both cancellations and oppositions.

 Unlike lawsuits filed in state courts or federal district courts, there are no court hearings in TTAB proceedings that require personal appearance of counsel.
-Nearly everything is done in writing, although the parties may request phone conferences with the TTAB interlocutory attorney assigned to the case.
+Nearly everything is done in writing.
+If necessary, the parties may request phone conferences with the TTAB interlocutory attorney assigned to the case.
 An optional Oral Hearing before the Board may be requested towards the latter stages of the proceeding.
 Most TTAB parties do not request oral hearings.

 Who has standing to cancel a registered trademark?

 Standing is typically not an issue for a trademark owner who alleges likelihood of confusion and priority.
 For trademarks alleged to be merely descriptive, a petitioner may show standing in their interest to use a term to describe their own goods or services.

-Can a mark be canceled after the opposition period?
+Can a mark be canceled during the opposition period?

 A pending application that has not yet registered cannot be canceled.
 Instead, third parties may file a trademark opposition when the USPTO publishes the mark for opposition.
 During the 30-day window, a third party may oppose a trademark application or request an extension of time to oppose.
 If no opposition or extension of time is filed during the publication period, the application will progress towards registration.

 Preparing a proper cancellation defense requires understanding of the reasons for filing a trademark cancellation.
 Here are some of the more common grounds for cancellation.